ShaunaGordon/dotfiles/README.md

 ## Requirements

 Unlike just about every other dotfile repo I've found that's logically put together, I'm not a Mac user.
 I also don't use zsh for my shell, and even if I did, I didn't really want to rely on it for install/setup scripts (I prefer, rather, to have POSIX compliance as much as feasibly possible - or at least bash compatibility - so that I can run a script without worrying about whether X, Y, or Z is installed).
-That said, these scripts are written with Ubuntu in mind, so the locations of various settings that aren't universally in `~/` are written with Ubuntu in mind.
-If I ever toy around with Fedora or Mac again, I'll probably update the script to include OS detection and adjust file locations as necessary.
+That said, these scripts are written with Ubuntu in mind, so the locations of various settings that aren't universally in `~/` are written with Ubuntu/Fedora in mind (config files are generally stored in ~/.config unless the application otherwise specifies).
+If I ever toy around with Mac again, I'll probably update the script to include OS detection and adjust file locations as necessary.
 Until then, though, you'll have to edit the locations yourself.

 Since this is hosted on GitHub, it is recommended that you have Git installed (and I suspect it may be a good idea to have all the other applications installed, too, so that you don't risk your customizations getting nuked, but that's just speculation), but `wget` or `curl` to the HTTP link to the repository should work just as well.